eabalo/Icecaps_Container_Build/README.md

 # Overview
 Microsoft Icecaps is an open-source toolkit for building neural conversational systems.
+You can find out more here https://www.microsoft.com/en-us/research/project/microsoft-icecaps/.

 # Docker image
 Here you can download a Dockerfile and setyp.py to automate the creation of a Docker Container that can run Icecaps.